IT'S MORE TO US, IT'S PERSONAL

 Who Qualifies for Social Security Disability?

-Why Was My Claim Denied?
+Why Was My Disability Claim Denied?

 There are a variety of reasons why the SSA might deny an SSDI or SSI claim.
 Understanding how to avoid a denial can help you navigate both the initial application and appeals process more effectively and increase your chances of a successful claim.

-One of the top reasons for an SSDI or SSI benefits denial is a lack of adequate medical evidence to support the applicant's disability claim.
+Insufficient medical evidence - one of the top reasons for an SSDI or SSI benefits denial is a lack of adequate medical evidence to support the applicant's disability claim.
 Without comprehensive medical documentation that clearly demonstrates the severity of your condition - and how it impacts your ability to work - you have little chance of success.
 To avoid denial on these grounds, make sure you have detailed medical records, including diagnostic test results, treatment history, and doctors’ notes.

-For social security disability claims, applicants must have a sufficient work history and have earned enough work credits to qualify for benefits.
+Insufficient work history - For social security disability claims, applicants must have a sufficient work history and have earned enough work credits to qualify for benefits.
 If an applicant does not meet these requirements, their claim will be denied.
 In such cases, individuals may still be eligible for SSI benefits if they meet the financial and medical criteria.

-During the application process, the SSA may request additional information or documentation from the applicant.
+Failure to cooperate with SSA requests - During the application process, the SSA may request additional information or documentation from the applicant.
 If the applicant fails to provide the requested information or does not attend scheduled medical examinations, their claim may be denied.
 To avoid this outcome, applicants should respond promptly to all SSA requests and maintain open communication with the agency throughout the process.

-The SSA only provides SSDI or SSI benefits to applicants whose disability is expected to last at least one year or result in death.
+Disability Not Severe Enough - The SSA only provides SSDI or SSI benefits to applicants whose disability is expected to last at least one year or result in death.
 If the SSA determines based on circumstances or medical evidence that your condition is likely to improve within a year, your claim may be denied.

-Why Do I Need a Social Security Disability Attorney?
+Why Do I Need a Disability Attorney?

-Navigating the endless paperwork and complexities of the Social Security Administration can be daunting, especially when you’re already struggling with the physical and emotional challenges of a disability.
+Navigating the endless paperwork and complexities of the SSA can be daunting, especially when you’re already struggling with the physical and emotional challenges of a disability.
 Whether you're applying for social security disability benefits for the first time, or you’ve applied unsuccessfully and are now appealing the decision, our attorneys are prepared to provide you with expert guidance and representation throughout the process.
 While there are countless advantages to having access to professional legal help, the most significant is your increased likelihood of a favorable outcome.
 Your lawyer will assist you with the approval and appeals process to ensure you receive the maximum monetary amount possible.
 If your funds are running low and time is of the essence, your lawyer can also bring your onset date closer to expedite the arrival of your disability benefits.

 How Do I Apply for Disability Benefits?